-Interactions with the Electricity Balancing Guideline (EBGL) Article 18
+Interactions with the Electricity Balancing Regulation (EBR) Article 18

-The Electricity Balancing Guideline (EBGL) is a European Network Code introduced by the Third Energy Package European legislation in late 2017.
-The EBGL regulation lays down the rules for the integration of balancing markets in Europe, with the objectives of enhancing Europe's security of supply.
-Article 18 of the EBGL states that TSOs such as the ESO should have terms and conditions developed for balancing services, which are submitted and approved by Ofgem.
+The Electricity Balancing Regulation (EBR) is a European Network Code introduced by the Third Energy Package European legislation in late 2017.
+The EBR regulation lays down the rules for the integration of balancing markets in Europe, with the objectives of enhancing Europe's security of supply.
+Article 18 of the EBR states that TSOs such as the ESO should have terms and conditions developed for balancing services, which are submitted and approved by Ofgem.

-There is a change process outlined in other EBGL Articles 4, 5, 6 & 10 on how a proposal should be submitted, approved by Ofgem, how it should be amended, and that there should be a one month public consultation.
+There is a change process outlined in other EBR Articles 4, 5, 6 & 10 on how a proposal should be submitted, approved by Ofgem, how it should be amended, and that there should be a one-month public consultation.

 ESO submitted terms and conditions for approval to Ofgem that included different sections of different GB network codes, BSC, CUSC and Grid Code, as well as some of the Standard Contract Terms (SCTs).
-This means that if any of those sections change through a modification, they will also legally have to go through a change process that meets the criteria set out in EBGL - CMP300 is one such modification and therefore the Code Administrator Consultation will be run for 1 month.
+This means that if any of those sections change through a modification, they will also legally have to go through a change process that meets the criteria set out in EBGL.